fly-apps/elixir_opentel_and_grafana/README.md

 end
 ```

-After doing that we can run `mix deps.get` in order to fetch the dependencies from Hex.
-Next, you'll want to open up the
-`application.ex` file and update the `start/1` callback as follows:
+After that, we run `mix deps.get` to fetch the dependencies from Hex.
+Next, we'll open up `application.ex` and update the `start/1` callback as follows:

 ```elixir
 def start(_type, _args) do